joesobo/visiontree-take-home/README.md

 # visiontree-take-home

 Hey Evan!
 Heres my Take Home Assessment.
-I used the tailwind ui library to make it look pretty to not spend to much time on design.
+I used the tailwind ui library for making it look pretty, as to not spend to much time on design.
 Hope you enjoy!

 ## Steps